Skip to content

 What does the platform do underneath both products?

 One composable pathway engine with five step types: Collect, Follow, Remind, Educate, Export.
 The same engine runs surgical recovery pathways for hospitals and procedural-prep pathways for clinics.
-Pathways are authored by practising clinicians; there are no AI models outside the clinician-authored rule sets.
+Pathways are authored by practising clinicians, and the clinical alert rules stay explainable rather than a black box.
+Aescia does use machine learning for back-end analysis and operational tooling, which is advisory and kept separate from the clinician-authored rules that drive patient-facing alerts.

 Regulatory